HeribertoGalvezGarcia/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Routes and middleware

 - [ ] Describe Middleware?

+  Something that runs between recieving the request and handling it.

 - [ ] Describe a Resource?

+  Some piece of data store by the db

 - [ ] What can the API return to help clients know if a request was successful?

+  A 200 status code

 - [ ] How can we partition our application into sub-applications?

+  Putting stuff into routes

 ## Minimum Viable Product